Your Personal Guide To Delhi – India’s Time Capsule

 Do you have a thing for old structures?
 Yes?
 Then, you genuinely cannot miss visiting the tallest brick minaret that has ever existed in history.
 Where?
 Of course on your Delhi travel.
 Qutub Minar is a wonder of its own.
-This beautiful masterpiece stands sturdy in a rustic stone complex in Mehrauli area and oh my!
-It’s dead-gorgeous.
+This beautiful masterpiece stands sturdy in a rustic stone complex in the Mehrauli area and oh my!
+It’s dead gorgeous.

 Strolling through the complex, which was once a part of the Delhi Sultanate makes time travel a reality for every visitor here.
 The mesmerizing aura of its presence connects very well with its visitors and the skills of the unrivaled craftsmanship shown on the minaret leaves everyone in awe.

 One of the most iconic landmarks of Old Delhi is the largest Mosque of the country- Jama Masjid.
 With the chitter-chatters on the streets, Jama Masjid is probably the only area in the Old Delhi province where you can go in search of spiritual peace.
 Trust us; it never fails anyone.
 This million-dollar shrine which can accommodate over 25,000 people in the courtyard is certainly the ‘World-reflecting Mosque’ as it claims to be.